curious-containers/curious-containers.github.io/_docs/2060-versioning.md

 If you are installing CC-FAICE and CC-Core from source, both **RED** and **CC** versions of the software packages must match.
 The same holds for CC-Agency and CC-Core.

-The **PACKAGE** version is only for maintenance releases of individual packages, which do not break compatibility.
+The **PACKAGE** version is only for maintenance releases of individual packages, that do not break compatibility.